Atimca/Reactive-programming-Article/README.md

 As you can see, the second `Obsesrver` was destroyed after `2` which proves workability of our code.

-But I think, creating `Observer` object by hand all the time could be boring, so let's improve `Observable` to consume the closure not an object.
+But I think, creating `Observer` object by hand all the time could be boring, so let's improve `Observable` to consume a closure not an object.

 ```swift
 class Observable<Element> {